From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 1. Add a deploy stage (for example Ansible-based remote deployment).

-2. Replace single-host compose setup with Kubernetes manifests.
+2. Replace the single-host compose setup with Kubernetes manifests.

 3. Add alerts (Grafana or Prometheus alert rules) for non-zero error rates and latency spikes.

-4. Tighten Jenkins UI test policy by failing pipeline on Selenium failures in stable environments.
+4. Tighten Jenkins UI test policy by failing the pipeline on Selenium failures in stable environments.

 Disclaimer of liability